Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 We expect this update to take about an hour.
 Access to this website will be unavailable during this time.

-Bed bugs are small, oval shaped, wingless insects.
-The bugs are about the size of apple seeds.
+Bed bugs are small, oval shaped, wingless insects that are about 10 mm long.
+The bugs are brown and about the size of apple seeds.
 The eggs are white, and are found in clusters.
-The eggs are about the size of a pin head.
+The eggs are about the size of a pin head, about 1 mm long.
 The flattened bodies of bed bugs allow them to hide in very small places such as seams of mattresses, cracks, crevices, electrical outlets, box springs, bed frames, headboards, behind wallpaper, or in any other objects around a bed or on the floor.
 Bed bugs cannot climb metal or polished surfaces and are not able to fly or jump.

 Bed bugs typically feed on a diet consisting solely of blood once a week, but they can live months without feeding.
-They have about a one-year life span during which time females can lay up to 200-400 eggs which hatch in about 10 days.
+Overall, they can live from several weeks up to 18 months (average 10 months), during which time females can lay up to 200-400 eggs at a rate of about 2-4 per day,.
+The eggs hatch about 6-17 days later.
 The bugs usually come out at night to feed on the blood of people and animals, biting their victims as they sleep.

-Bed bugs move very quickly and can travel through hallways, plumbing, and electrical lines.
-They can climb into bags or on clothing.
-They usually feed at night and hide during the day.
-These insects prefer darkness and tend to hide near the bed.
+Bed bugs move very quickly and can travel through hallways, plumbing, and electrical lines within a building.
+They can climb into bags or on clothing, which allows them to be carried from one place to another unnoticed.
+Due to their short gestation time bed bugs infestations can quickly grow from a few bugs to several thousand.
 They travel up to 20 feet in search of a human host.

 Bed bugs can be found anywhere that humans live or visit.
 Bed bugs can be unknowingly brought into the workplace by employees, custodial staff, visitors, customers, vendors, clients, and others.

 Workers potentially at higher risk are those who handle bedding, clothing, or furniture where bed bugs could be hiding.
-These occupations include fire fighters, health care professionals, housing management staff, housekeeping and custodial staff, police, and social workers who work in or visit hospitals, long-term care facilities, shelters, rooming houses, hotels, motels and residences.
+These occupations include fire fighters, police, paramedics, health care professionals, house management staff, housekeeping, custodial staff, , and social workers who work in or visit hospitals, long-term care facilities, shelters, rooming houses, hotels, motels, and residences.

 Bed bugs are not known to spread diseases and the bites do not usually require any medical treatment.
-One way to identify a bed bug infestation is by the bite marks on the face, neck, arms, hands, or any other body parts while sleeping.
+One way to identify a bed bug infestation is by the appearance of bite marks on the face, neck, arms, hands, or any other body parts.
 However, a bed bug bite can take as long as 14 days to appear, depending on the person.

 When bed bugs bite, they inject an anesthetic and an anticoagulant that prevents a person from realizing they are being bitten.
 Some people do not react at all to the bites, while others may have small skin reactions.
 The bite marks are similar to that of a mosquito or a flea; slightly swollen and red area that may itch and be irritating.
 In rare cases, some people may have severe allergic reactions.